CloudburstMC/Nukkit/.github/CONTRIBUTING.md

 In the report, you can see if the error is caused by Nukkit or a plugin.
 However, when "PLUGIN ERROR" is "false" and there are plugins running, it does not necessarily indicates that the error is caused by Nukkit.

-While sending issues, please provide **as much information as you could**, or our developers might got stuck or confused when looking into your issue.
+To sumbit bugs and problems, please upload the automaticly generated report.
+Make sure you have filled in all blanks in the template.
+Please provide **as much information as you could**, or our developers might got stuck or confused when looking into your issue.

+To submit feature requests and suggestions, please explicitly describe the feature you want or your suggestion.

+Note that the Issues section on GitHub is not for contents that are not related to the two categories listed above.
+Irrelevant issues will be closed.
+Please visit our forums for other kinds of discussions.

 Example
 ---